The Cop-Killer (short story): Plot

 Once his shave is finished, Archie returns to the brownstone and finds Wolfe eating lunch with Carl and Tina.
 Further questioning of the couple reveals that neither of them knows how to drive a car, which is enough in Archie's mind to clear them of any guilt in the hit-and-run.
 They remember that Wallen had carried his newspaper flat as if it had just come off the newsstand, rather than rolled or folded up in his coat pocket, and had set it down that way on the table in the cubicle.
 Surprised by the arrival of Cramer, Archie moves them into the front room in order to keep him from finding them.
-Cramer is unconvinced that Archie's visit for a shave was only a coincidence, especially since has never gone to the shop for only a shave, but cannot see how any of the employees could afford Wolfe's fees.
+Cramer is unconvinced that Archie's visit for a shave was only a coincidence, especially since he has never gone to the shop for only a shave, but cannot see how any of the employees could afford Wolfe's fees.
 During the visit, Cramer learns from a phone call that Janet has been injured.

 Returning to the shop, Archie finds Janet recovering from a blow to the head and willing to talk only to him.
 She again over-dramatizes the incident, claiming that Stebbins assaulted her, but Archie uses her theatrics to question her further about the timeline of the morning's events.
 He calls in with an update for Wolfe, who soon surprises everyone by showing up for a haircut and asking for his usual barber, Jimmie Kirk.
 As Jimmie begins to work, Wolfe addresses the group with a list of assumptions he has made concerning the hit-and-run and Wallen's death: